shreyabhandari0220/OATutor-Tooling/README.md

 The script in this repo reads in Google Sheets and outputs JS files ready to be processed by the system.
 For every sheet procesed by the system, there are some requirements for headers and notation that ensure the script is read properly.
 Every sheet must have: "Problem Name", "Row Type", "Title", "Body Text", "Answer", "answerType", "HintID", "Dependency", "mcChoices", "Images (space delimited)", "Parent", "OER src", "openstax KC", "KC", and "Taxonomy", and may optionally include "Variabilization".

 ## Content Organization
-The content in OpenITS is organized into different lessons.
+The content in OATutor is organized into different lessons.
 On a Google Sheets Document, each lesson should have its own sheet.
-Each lesson has different KC's, or knowledge components, associated with it, and the OpenITS system attempts to ensure that a student has only finished the lesson after demonstrating mastery of each KC within the lesson.
+Each lesson has different KC's, or knowledge components, associated with it, and the OATutor system attempts to ensure that a student has only finished the lesson after demonstrating mastery of each KC within the lesson.

 ## Problem Organization
-The way that content in OpenITS is structured is that every row denotes either a problem, step, hint, or scaffold.
+The way that content in OATutor is structured is that every row denotes either a problem, step, hint, or scaffold.
 Problems are generally just headers that tell the student what skill the question is about, meaning that the actual question is asked in the steps of the problem.
 This also means that every problem must have at least one step.
 Steps ask the actual questions and as a result, also have corresponding answers that can be formatted in different ways.
 Since steps themselves are questions, they have associated hints and scaffolds to provide students with help.
 Hints are sentences (not questions) that provide students with information such that they can answer the step better.
 Scaffolds on the other hand are questions themselves that have answers so that students can work through part of the problem.

 ## Headers and associated values: